owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 ownCloud encryption consists of two parts.
 The base encryption system is enabled and disabled on your Admin page.
-First you must enable this, and then select an encryption module to load.
+First, you must enable this, and then select an encryption module to load.
-Currently the only available encryption module is the ownCloud Default Encryption Module.
+Currently, the only available encryption module is the ownCloud Default Encryption Module.

-Then, go to the **Server-side encryption** section of your Admin page and check **Enable server-side encryption**.
+Then, go to the **Server-side encryption** section of your Admin page, and check **Enable server-side encryption**.
 Here, you have one last chance to change your mind.

 .. figure:: images/encryption3.png

-After clicking the **Enable Encryption** button, you will see the message "*No encryption module loaded, please load a encryption module in the app menu*".
+After clicking the **Enable Encryption** button, you will see the message "*No encryption module loaded, please load an encryption module in the app menu*."
 Now, you need to go to your Apps page to enable the ownCloud Default Encryption Module.

 .. figure:: images/encryption1.png

-When that’s done, return to your Admin page, where you will see that the ownCloud Default Encryption Module has been added to the module selector, and automatically selected.
+When done, return to your Admin page, where you will see that the ownCloud Default Encryption Module has been added to the module selector, and automatically selected.
 Now you must log out and then log back in to initialize your encryption keys.

 .. figure:: images/encryption14.png